tylerharkcom/COP4331_LargeProject/README.md

 Installing MongoDB, and setting up the `.env` file is necessary for the server to run

+- Specfically, MONGO_URI needs to be defined in `.env`
+- Site is accesible on localhost:3000

 ## Installing dependencies

 Running `npm install` will install dependencies using `package.json` and `package.lock`.